 #6 Add a Hammock

 A beautiful hammock is a functional and aesthetic decor element.
 A traditional white rope hammock can look great on coastal-themed porches, while ornate crocheted hammock goes well with farmhouse or boho porches.
-We especially love this mustard-yellow one by hamanica on Etsy.

 #7 Switch to a Door With Sidelights and a Transom